Sevilla beat Independiente del Valle on penalties to win UEFA CONMEBOL Club Challenge

 Article body

-Sevilla beat Independiente del Valle 4-1 on penalties after a 1-1 draw in normal time – thanks to Pedro Ortiz's added-time goal – to win the UEFA CONMEBOL Club Challenge.
+Sevilla beat Independiente del Valle 4-1 on penalties after a 1-1 draw in normal time – thanks to Pedro Ortiz's added-time equaliser – to win the UEFA CONMEBOL Club Challenge.

 Key moments